-Administered through the Department of Experiential Learning, the Study Away Program provides administrative support to both students and faculty in the creation of short-term, credit-bearing and travel-based experiences.
-Faculty work with our Study Away Faculty Scholars, Hillery Haney and Carmela Zapata, to create meaningful experiences that meet course, department/program and institutional learning outcomes while helping students persist, transfer, or earn a degree.
+Administered through the Department of Experiential Learning, the Study Away Program provides administrative support to both students and faculty in the particiaption in short-term, credit-bearing and travel-based experiences.

+Study Away involves a credit-bearing course specifically designed around a travel experience which is faculty-led.
 Study Away experiences may be local, regional, national, or international.
-Examples include:

 - A 9-day stay in Costa Rica as part of Nursing AD 248/258 clinical courses.
 Students implement effective community/transcultural nursing strategies to support health promotion and disease prevention using the nursing process, critical thinking and communication skills in a community setting.

 Are you a student interested in study away opportunities?
 Click here!

 Are you a faculty member interested in creating a study away opportunity?
 Click here!

 Current Articles and Research about Study Away

 Study Abroad as a Community College Student Devon Haynie (2014)

 The Benefits of Study Abroad: New Study Confirms Significant Gains Mary M Dwyer, PhD and Courtney K. Peters (2012)

 AFIS Student Guide to Study Abroad and Career Development Martin Tillman (2011)